ej3dev/AboutAppDevLib/README.md

 AboutAppDevLib
 ==============

-**AboutAppDevLib** is a library to build easily a fully featured &#34;About&#34; section for your app.
-With a few lines of code you can create a screens with info about you, your app and third party libraries used.
+**AboutAppDevLib** is a library to build easily a fully featured &#34;About&#34; screen for your app.
+With a few lines of code you can create a screens with info about you, your team, your app, third party libraries used or build a section with Frequently Asked Questions.

 ### Features

 * Easy to implement
 * Material design with tabs support
+* Include `AboutAppFragment` class to create screen with app info like name, versión, changelog, thanks, repos, privacy info...
-* Include `Builder` classes to create screen with commons options
+* Include `AboutDevFragment` class to create screen with developers info: personal info, team members, others apps...
+* Include `AboutLibFragment` class to build a list with third party libraries used in the app
+* Include `AboutFaqFragment` class to easily build a Frequently Asked Questions (FAQ) screen
-* Include `ButtonFactory` class to generate buttons with commons actions
+* Include `ButtonFactory` class to generate buttons with commons actions: view URLs, location maps, launch apps, send emails, share app...
 * Open, flexible and extensible API

 ### Sample app